chrischris292/FacebookOpenAcademy/README.md

-# OpenNLP Interests Template
+## OpenNLP Text Category Classifier Engine Template

-Given a sentence, return a interest category (i.e. Sports, Games, News).
+This engine template has integrated OpenNLP's GISModel for text classification.

-Interest categories are based off of Facebook Tier 1 interests.
+### Overview

-The engine uses the Apache OpenNLP library
+This engine template utilizes the GIS algorithm from the Apache OpenNLP library to classify text based off of training data.

 ## Versions